Grantham rail accident: Illness

 The other man on the engine of the train, Talbot, was not a footplateman.
 He was a premium apprentice at the GNR's Doncaster Works, in training to be a mechanical engineer.
 His knowledge of the route and the road his train was running on was not as extensive as a trained and experienced express train fireman and if his driver was incapacitated he might not have realised the situation in time and not known the junction points were not set for the main line, as both arms of the junction signals were on and gave no indication of which way the points were lying.
 The evidence of signalman Day at Grantham South box was that he had seen both men "standing looking out of their respective glasses in front of them, but they did not actually seem to be doing anything."
-Fireman Brooks stated that it had always been Lockwood's habit, when approaching Grantham from the south, to shut off steam at the summit of Stoke Bank, then open the regulator slightly to let the train coast down the gradient to Grantham.
+Fireman Brooks stated that it had always been Fleetwood's habit, when approaching Grantham from the south, to shut off steam at the summit of Stoke Bank, then open the regulator slightly to let the train coast down the gradient to Grantham.
 He would shut off steam again at Saltersford (the signal box before Grantham), even when not booked to stop at the station.
 He would always sound the whistle at Grantham South box and, if stopping, sound it again on the approach to the station itself.
 No witnesses either on the train, in signal boxes or at the station reported any whistles coming from the train.

 The platform staff at Grantham were sure that the train was travelling at over 40 mph.
 Initial news reports that the wrecked locomotive's regulator was open, indicating that the driver had not shut off the steam to the engine, were not interpreted the same way by the official enquiry - the regulator handle was found to be one-third open, but had also been bent from the impact of the crash, having been subject to a blow that would have pushed it open.
 The blower valve was also open, which would not have been the case when the locomotive was running, leading the investigator to conclude that steam had been shut off before the derailment.